Katihar–Siliguri Intercity Express

 It operates as train number 15719 from Platform 7 of Katihar Junction and reaches Platform 3 of Siliguri Junction and as train number 15720 in the reverse direction serving the states of Bihar & West Bengal.

 Coaches

 The 15719 / 20 Katihar - Siliguri Junction Intercity Express has ten general unreserved & two SLR (seating with luggage rake) coaches.

 Service

-The 15719 Katihar Junction - Siliguri Junction Intercity Express covers the distance of 203.6 km in 5 hours 15 mins (39 km/hr) & in 5 hours 15 mins as the 15720 Siliguri Junction - Katihar Junction Intercity Express (39 km/hr).
+The 15719 Katihar Junction - Siliguri Junction Intercity Express covers the distance of 203.6 km in 5 hours 15 mins (39 km/h) and in 5 hours 15 mins as the 15720 Siliguri Junction - Katihar Junction Intercity Express (39 km/h).

 As the average speed of the train is lower than 55 km/h, as per railway rules, its fare doesn't includes a Superfast surcharge.